etwernerMIDS/Data_Analysis/Projects/README.md

 * [Alliance Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/Alliance_Analysis)

-The main focus of Alliance Analysis is
+The main focus of Alliance Analysis is to use data science and visualizations to better understand the development and organization of international alliances.
+Military alliances are strategic partnerships that ensure mutual protection and support in a time of conflict.
+Data analysis can help us better understand these relationships and even predict future beneficial ones.

 * [Car Analysis](https://github.com/etwernerMIDS/Data_Analysis/tree/master/Projects/Car_Analysis)